jduarte/immortus/docs/examples/job_progress.md

 Track a job progress and update percentage in the UI
 ===

-How to update percentage when we process a big image
+How to show the progress when we process a big image
 ---

 ##### Create job routes